Historic Germany: Berlin to Bavaria 12 days

 New Green Vault

-Leave Potsdam for Dresden today.
+Leave Berlin for Dresden today.
 Enjoy a guided tour of Dresden, once considered by many to be the most beautiful city in the world.
 Pass the renovated Semper Opera House and a statue of Martin Luther.
 You’ll also visit gardens at the magnificent Zwinger Palace.
 Destroyed by the Allies’ infamous Dresden firebombing in 1945, the palace was later rebuilt and remains one of the most impressive examples of baroque architecture in Eastern Europe.
 It is now home to the works of such luminaries as Raphael, Dürer and Titian.
 Visit the New Green Vault, one of Europe’s most impressive treasure museums.
 Enjoy an included dinner with your group this evening.

 Delve deeper into Dresden or take a detour to picturesque Görlitz